-To pursue a career in physiotherapy, you will need three good A Levels, including biology and/or physical education.
+To pursue a career in accounting, you will need three good A Levels – including mathematics.

 Study a respective alternative to A Levels with a foundation programme.
 Achieving at least 70% in a foundation course can help you to attend a top ranking university.

 There are three main routes into physiotherapy following A Levels or a foundation course: